Felicija Bortkevičienė: After World War I

 In July 1919, Bortkevičienė returned to Kaunas.
 In April 1920, as a candidate of the Peasant Union, she was elected to the Constituent Assembly of Lithuania, but due to her busy schedule she refused the mandate.
-She became a member of the Constituent Assembly in January 1921 when she replaced deceased Juozas Lukoševičius.
-She helped to prepare the Statute of the University of Lithuania and Patient's Fund Law.
+She became a member of the Constituent Assembly in January 1921 when she replaced the deceased Juozas Lukoševičius.
+She helped prepare the Statute of the University of Lithuania and the Patient's Fund Law.
 The law was particularly important for women as it provided 6-week maternity leave and forbade termination of employment on grounds of pregnancy.
-During the Assembly sessions Bortkevičienė spoke rarely, but she voiced her opinions on two major issues: the land reform and the institution of the president.
+During the Assembly sessions Bortkevičienė spoke rarely, but she voiced her opinions on two major issues, land reform and the institution of the president.
 She opposed returning land that was confiscated by the Tsarist regime from churches and monasteries.
 When discussing the constitution, she also opposed creating the institution of the president.
 Both of these measures passed by the votes of the Lithuanian Christian Democratic Party.
 In 1926, she ran in the parliamentary election as a candidate of the Lithuanian Peasant Popular Union.
-She was not elected to the Third Seimas of Lithuania, but she was nominated to the President of Lithuania.
+She was not elected to the Third Seimas of Lithuania, but she was nominated for the presidency of Lithuania.
 She received one vote.

-In April 1920, together with the Lithuanian Popular Socialist Democratic Party (LPSDP), she established publishing company AB Varpas (bell) that she headed until 1930.
+In April 1920, together with the Lithuanian Popular Socialist Democratic Party (LPSDP), she established publishing company AB Varpas (bell), which she headed until 1930.
 Because LPSDP shared office space with the press, in effect, she was in charge of the finances and daily operations of LPSDP.
 In February 1922, she revived the publication of Lietuvos žinios and Lietuvos ūkininkas.
-The publications were outspoken about their ideals and did not shy from criticism of the government for which Bortkevičienė faced fines and arrests.
-In 1923 alone there were 17 lawsuits where Bortkevičienė was named as the responsible party.
-For publishing a caricature of Prime Minister Vytautas Petrulis and Minister of Defense Leonas Bistras in October 1925, she was fined 2,000 litas or imprisonment for 1.5 months.
+The publications were outspoken about their ideals and did not shrink from criticizing the government, for which Bortkevičienė faced fines and arrests.
+In 1923 alone there were 17 lawsuits in which Bortkevičienė was named as the responsible party.
+For publishing a caricature of Prime Minister Vytautas Petrulis and Minister of Defense Leonas Bistras in October 1925, she was fined 2,000 litas or imprisonment for a month and a half.
 Not having enough funds, she was imprisoned until her friends raised enough money.